richwps/semanticproxy/SemanticProxy/README.txt

 Domain:
 Name or description of the target network

+Port:
+Port to use by the web server

 PreloadFiles:
 Specifies RDF data to be loaded at system start; Is only done when there is a clean db.
 	WPS:             A file that contains RDF information on a WPS